 Note 2: For Households with Limited English Proficiency, the low and low medium categories have the same value in Kitsap and Pierce counties.
 There are more census tracts in those places estimated to have 0 households with limited English proficiency than the number of tracts in the low quintile category.
 The values for the low and low medium categories were averaged.

-Note 3: Data for people with a disability and for households with limited English proficiency are only available starting in 2012 and 2016, respectively.
+Note 3: Data for households with limited English proficiency are only available starting in 2016.

 Insights & Analysis

-- Snohomish County is the only county in the region where the life expectancy of communities with high concentrations of people of color exceeds the life expectancy of communities with low concentrations of people of color, a trend consistent over most of the past decade.
+- Snohomish County is the only county in the region where the life expectancy of communities with high concentrations of people of color is similar to or slightly higher than the life expectancy of communities with low concentrations of people of color, a trend consistent over most of the past decade.

-- The 2020 life expectancy of communities with high concentrations of households with limited English proficiency is shortest in Pierce County (70.4 years), compared to King County (77.6 years), Kitsap County (78.2 years), and Snohomish County (80.5 years).
+- The 2022 life expectancy of communities with high concentrations of households with limited English proficiency is shortest in Pierce County (76.3 years), compared to Kitsap (79.7 years), King (79.6 years), and Snohomish (79 years).

-- The regional life expectancy gap is 5.4 years between communities with high and low concentrations of people of color in 2020, a 35% larger gap than in 2010.
+- The regional life expectancy gap is 2.2 years between communities with high and low concentrations of people of color in 2022, a 33% smaller gap than in 2012.

-- The regional life expectancy gap increased 293% between areas with high and low concentrations of households with lower income between 2010 and 2020.
+- The regional life expectancy gap decreased 27% between areas with high and low concentrations of households with lower income between 2012 and 2022.